 Any non-citizens charged with violating this section should consult with an attorney right away.
 It may be possible to get the charge dismissed or reduced to a non-deportable crime.

-5. Does a conviction stay on the defendant’s record forever?
+5. Does a conviction stay on my record forever?

-Any criminal conviction in Nevada stays on the defendant’s criminal record forever unless it gets sealed.
+Any criminal conviction in Nevada stays on your criminal record forever unless it gets sealed.

-Defendants convicted of offering false evidence may petition the court for a record seal five (5) years after the case ends.
-But if the charge got dismissed, then the defendant can petition for a record seal right away.4
+If you are convicted of offering false evidence, you may petition the court for a record seal five (5) years after the case ends.
+Though if the charge got dismissed, then you can petition for a record seal right away.4

 The records seal process itself takes several months.
 Learn how to seal criminal records in Nevada.